Cheapest Places to Live in Colorado (2026 Guide to Affordable Cities & Homes)

 - 5-year appreciation: ~30%

-Best for: outdoor lovers, hybrid workers, artists.
+Often suitable for buyers seeking: outdoor lovers, hybrid workers, artists.

-Historic charm + mountain access under $300K.
+Historic housing inventory with mountain-area access under $300K.

 5. Alamosa, CO